 Methods of contacting family members to ensure expedient pick up should be readily accessible.

 Flow charts for decision-making should be clearly visible for staff and must be followed.

-Reopening Plan and Guidelines: Onward Together in Faith Rev. 3/4/2021 Proper documentation must occur to track signs and reported symptoms of illness including initial contact tracing of students/staff.
+Proper documentation must occur to track signs and reported symptoms of illness including initial contact tracing of students/staff.